 From an entry-level career with an associate’s degree to an advanced career in leadership or academia with a MBA or Ph.D., degree-seekers will find the field full of options for a successful career.

-Human resources is a growing career, particularly in the analysis and people management sectors.
+Human resources is a growing career, (with a great salary) particularly in the analysis and people management sectors.
 According to SHRM, 35 percent of organizations are adding to their HR analysis wheelhouse, with that number only expected to grow.

 Earn Your Degree